DHTMLX/docs-todolist/docs/guides/mcp-server.md

 Ask the DHTMLX MCP server anything about To Do List, and the request runs through a Retrieval-Augmented Generation (RAG) pipeline over the Model Context Protocol (MCP).
 One of two workflows picks it up from there: *Search* hands back matching reference pages for the assistant to write from, while *Inference* reads those same pages and answers directly.
 A To Do List request often bundles two separate jobs: one that needs current documentation, and one the assistant can already do on its own.
 It peels off the first before anything reaches MCP.

-Here's that process for the prompt *"How do I chain RestDataProvider into the event bus with api.setNext() so add-task and move-task operations reach my server?"*:
+Here's that process for the prompt *"How do I make sure add-task and move-task operations reach my server in the right order?"*:

 1. The assistant flags the documentation job: how to chain RestDataProvider into the event bus with api.setNext().
 2. The server pinpoints the working-with-server documentation it belongs to.